 A single build machine might use a different directory for each build.

-A tool that produces deterministic output SHALL NOT emit absolute file paths.
-Tools can achieve this by emitting URIs that are relative to one or more root directories (for example, a source root directory and an output root directory), and accompanying each fileLocation.uri property with the corresponding fileLocation.uriBaseId property.
+A tool that produces deterministic output SHALL NOT emit non-deterministic absolute file paths.
+Tools can achieve this by emitting URIs that are relative to one or more root directories (for example, a source root directory and an output root directory) and accompanying each fileLocation.uri property with the corresponding fileLocation.uriBaseId property.

 Compensating for non-deterministic output